TotallyInformation/web-components/README.md

 ### Using with Node-RED and uibuilder

 If using with Node-RED, you can install the components with the help of node-red-contrib-uibuilder.
 The uibuilder node has a library manager feature and you should use that to install the repository direct from GitHub (requires uibuilder v5+).
 In that case, uibuilder adds the repository to its web server and you can access them as: `../uibuilder/vendor/@totallyinformation/web-components/components/button-send.js`.
 See below for details.

-Also for Node-RED, you may wish to try out the experimental `libs/uibuilder.module.js` front-end library.
-See the documentation in the same folder.
-And you will probably want to use the css file from that same folder.

 ### Loading components into your web page